MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 ## <a name="QuickEntry"></a>Quick entry shortcuts for fields

 The following keyboard shortcuts are related to the Quick Entry feature on cards, documents, and list pages.
-In the case of a list, these shortcuts can't be used when the list is in the tile view.
+For list pages, you can't use these shortcuts when the list is in the tile view.
 Learn more about Quick Entry in [Accelerating Data Entry Using Quick Entry](ui-enter-data.md#QuickEntry).

 | Select these keys<br>(these keys in macOS) | To do this |
 |---|---|